 On this model, each sidewall is constructed for strength and is well insulated for comfort.
 Welded for added strength the extruded aluminum sidewalls and roof are built with 16" on center framing to provide a strong and durable construction.
 The inside consists of 5/8" beaded foam that is laminated to kraft paper and covered by the interior paneling.
 A blanket of rolled insulation is added to the sidewalls, roof, and slide out to provide a greater efficiency and consistency of climate control.
 This will assist the furnace in the winter by keeping the warm in and the cold out.
 In the summer months it will assist the air conditioning by keeping the cool air in and the hot air out.

 Below are examples of the framing and insulation similar to that in your unit.

 WINDOWS, AWNINGS, VENTS & DOORS

-Table of Contents

-Windows -1
+Windows 13 - 1

-Awnings - 2
+Awnings 13 - 2

-Window Awnings ·
+Window Awnings 13 - 3

-Vents - 4
+Vents 13 - 4

-Doors -4
+Doors 13 - 4

-Million of the Comment of the Commen

-Million Commence.

 WINDOWS